-Stuart survived these betrayed attachments in his youth by various kinds of numbness, denial, structure and displacement - alcohol, drugs, sexual promiscuity, drunken fights, emigration, army service - but by his middle years his defences are crumbling.
-His estranged ex-wife and two adult sons are long lost to him and expatriated in the wake of his many years' flailing and dissonant defences; buttresses against his ancient grief, rage and mistrust.
+Stuart survived these early betrayed attachments later in his youth by various kinds of numbness, denial, structure and displacement - alcohol, drugs, sexual promiscuity, drunken fights, emigration, army service - but by his middle years his defences are crumbling.
+His estranged ex-wife and two adult sons are long lost to him and emigrated in the wake of his many years' flailing and dissonant defences; buttresses against his ancient grief, rage and mistrust.
 But these could bring only partial and fleeting respite - the spectres would surely return.
-This they did when he attempts to reciprocate Jill's wholesome and unconflicted love: Stuart's bedevilment reconflagrates, but this time he does not attempt to escape.
+This they did when he attempts, with confused terror, to reciprocate Jill's wholesome and unconflicted love: Stuart's bedevilment reconflagrates, but this time he does not attempt to escape.